-Kant was worried that if an ethical action ever gives pleasure, utility, honor, or anything to the one doing the action, that this would poison or corrupt the action.
+Kant was worried that if an ethical action ever gives pleasure, utility, honour, or anything to the one doing the action, this would poison or corrupt the action.
 We could ask, "Did you go to the homeless shelter because it's good or because it makes you feel good?
 Or because you got a photo for your social media?
 Or because of service hours?"
 If ethics is rooted in desire, then it seems doomed to be selfish.
 Kant's solution is to eliminate ends altogether.
 If there is no personal reason for why you did a good action, then we can be assured it was good.
 Is this not William de Traci's "we got nothing out of it?"

-Moral actions normally consist of the (1) the intention (2) the object (3) the end/purpose.
+Moral actions normally consist of (1) the intention (2) the object (3) the end/purpose.
 For Kantianism ends don't matter; teleology is dead here.
 What is left then are intentions and objects, just people willing good for people because people are ends in themselves.
 In the Catholic Church, we call this the heresy of "Moralism."
 Let's see why it's a heresy.
 It is desire that makes humans act to an end.
 If you eliminate all ends, then you tacitly are destroying desire.
 Kant calls this a necessary "disinterestedness" for ethics.
 I call it "joyless."
 And indeed Kantians are a joyless lot if you've ever met the consistent ones.
 What is left is a dead duty.
-Suffering becomes good for its own sake, since its evidence that you were selfless when acting.
+Suffering becomes good for its own sake, since it's evidence that you were selfless when acting.